Jennifer D. Oram-Smith PC.

 Please contact us at 757-226-0141 for a confidential legal consultation.

-Adoption of children by stepparents is one of the most common scenarios.
+Stepparent adoption is one of the most common forms of adoption.
 It is fairly uncomplicated if the birth parent is deceased or unknown.

 Under Virginia law, a step-parent wishing to adopt a child of his or her spouse must file a petition for adoption in circuit court seeking to adopt the child.
 Under optimal conditions, if the other birth parent of the child consents in writing or is deceased, the court can proceed with immediate finalization of the adoption without referral of the matter for further investigation.